-Apart from the expression of mouse NGAL that occurs in the above situations.
-NGAL undergoes an early and dramatic upregulation in mouse kidney cells after infection with SV40 or polyoma virus, and this was in fact the first indication of the existence of NGAL and its early response in injured kidney cells4.
+Apart from the expression of mouse NGAL that occurs in the above situations, NGAL undergoes an early and dramatic upregulation in mouse kidney cells after infection with SV40 or polyoma virus, and this was in fact the first indication of the existence of NGAL and its early response in injured kidney cells4.

-Years later this finding was extended to postischemic and nephrotoxic injury14,15.
-The marked upregulation of NGAL mRNA and protein levels in the early post-ischemic mouse kidney was detected predominantly in proximal tubule cells and NGAL was ischemia and cisplatin-induced nephrotoxicity14.
+Years later this finding was extended to post-ischemic and nephrotoxic injury^{14,15}.
+The marked upregulation of NGAL mRNA and protein levels in the early postischemic mouse kidney was detected predominantly in proximal tubule cells and NGAL was easily detected by Western blotting of urine after ischemia and cisplatininduced nephrotoxicity14.

-Urinary NGAL has also been found to be raised in mouse models of diabetic and obstructive nephropathy.
-However, there is a paucity of quantitative data on NGAL levels in mouse urine. plasma or serum, whether in the basal state or after kidney injury.
+Urinary NGAL has also been found to be raised in mouse models of diabetic and obstructive nephropathy16.
+However, there is a paucity of quantitative data on NGAL levels in mouse urine, plasma or serum, whether in the basal state or after kidney injury.
 Most analyses have been by Western blotting, which has not been able to detect NGAL in serum except after induction by an acute phase reaction13.